General:

 For more information of the differences between Rasa and Clean Slate Utah click here.

 If a person has too many records to be eligible for expungement, it may be an option to obtain a pardon from the Utah Board of Pardons and Parole.
 The board has 5 members who are appointed by the Governor.
-While this is not a hard and fast rule, the Board of Pardons typically wants to see a person out of the justice system for at least 5 years before they apply for a pardon.
+While this is not a hard and fast rule, the Board of Pardons typically wants to see a person out of the justice system and crime free for at least 5 years before they apply for a pardon.
 In order to be able to apply for a pardon, a person must apply for expungement and receive a denial letter from BCI.
 Rasa does not currently offer assistance with the pardon process.
 However, we’ve included some helpful links below that may help you get started:

-A: The expungement process usually takes 4-6months to complete.
+A: The expungement process usually takes 6-8 months to complete.
 The majority of this time is waiting for BCI to process the expungement application.
 On their website, BCI shows the current date of applications that they are processing, which can help a person estimate how long the process will take.
 To see the current processing date, click here.

 A: Individuals who would like to verify what records have been expunged in Utah may submit a form to verify records expungement.
 In contrast, an application for Utah Criminal History Report will show an individual all the records they have in the state of Utah.